 Important Over time, the wpe.log file may become very large.
 Use Admin Console to set the maximum size for the wpe.log file.
 When the wpe.log file reaches this maximum size, the Web Publishing Engine copies the wpe.log file to a single backup file, wpe.log.1, and creates a new wpe.log file.
-You may wish to save an archive of the wpe.log.1 file on a regular basis, if you want more than one backup copy.
+Save an archive of the wpe.log.1 file on a regular basis if you want more than one backup copy.